 The prevalence of unhealthy weight, both over and underweight, can differ between children of different ethnicities.

 There are some points to take into account when considering ethnic differences in obesity.
-Obesity is measured by Body Mass Index (BMI) (see module on identifying unhealthy weight for a further explanation), which is a measure of weight for height.
+Obesity is measured by Body Mass Index (BMI) (see Assessing Weight in Young Children module for a further explanation), which is a measure of weight for height.
 It has been shown that people of Asian origin accumulate a higher level of body fat at the same BMI as white people, which means that the BMI cut-offs for underweight and overweight might be misleading for these populations.
-Furthermore, adults of Asian origin (particularly South Asian) are at higher risk of cardiovascular disease than white populations of the same BMI2.
+Furthermore, adults of Asian origin (particularly South Asian) are at higher risk of cardiovascular disease than white populations of the same BMI.
 Therefore, some experts have suggested the BMI cut-off for obesity should be lower for Asian populations.